 - Westrain: SWMPC will chair and participate in the Westrain Collaborative, which seeks to preserve, promote, and improve passenger rail service in West Michigan. - Michigan Transportation Planning Association (MTPA): An association of public organizations and agencies, which are responsible for transportation planning activities throughout Michigan.
 Staff also work with a subgroup of the MTPA comprised of smaller MPOs to address the unique challenges faced in areas with smaller population and limited resources. - Michigan Public Transit Association (MPTA): Provides leadership, resources, support, and technical assistance to advocate and strengthen public transportation in Michigan.
 Staff attends the Legislative Conference and the MPTA annual conference to; develop and maintain communication with federal, State and local governments and exchange information and ideas to improve public transit. - Be Healthy Berrien: A partnership of organizations interested in improving health in Berrien County.
-Staff provides insight into how transportation can be used as a tool for promoting active lifestyles. - Michigan's Great Southwest Strategic Leadership Council: A council made up of business, nonprofit, and community leaders who work on improving quality of life in Berrien County. - University Center for Regional Economic Innovation (REI) Consultative Panel: SWMPC serve on the counsel that advises the REI University Center faculty and staff on the overall project objectives and scope of work.
-The REI is a program of Michigan State University that works to improve the economy in Michigan's most vulnerable communities. - The Quad State Directors: Meetings of the directors of Northwest Indiana Regional Planning Commission, Chicago Metropolitan Agency for Planning, and Southeast Wisconsin Regional Planning Commission, and SWMPC.
+Staff provides insight into how transportation can be used as a tool for promoting active lifestyles. - The Twin Cities Harbor Conservancy: With the elimination of the St. Joseph River Harbor Authority, a group of stakeholders has been meeting regularly to discuss the future of the harbor including governance and potential developments. - Michigan's Great Southwest Strategic Leadership Council: A council made up of business, non-profit, and community leaders who work on improving quality of life in Berrien County. - University Center for Regional Economic Innovation (REI) Consultative Panel: SWMPC serve on the counsel that advises the REI University Center faculty and staff on the overall project objectives and scope of work.
+The REI is a program of Michigan State University that works to improve the economy in Michigan's most vulnerable communities. - The Quad State Directors: Meetings of the directors of Northwestern Indiana Regional Planning Commission, Chicago Metropolitan Agency for Planning, and Southeast Wisconsin Regional Planning Commission, and SWMPC